-- a) Work equipment will only be used for the purposes for which it is designed. - b) Ensure the equipment is maintained and in good condition.
+- a) Work equipment will only be used for the purposes for which it is designed. - b) Equipment must be maintained and in good condition.
 All guards for dangerous machinery parts will be inspected as per manufacturer's guidance. - c) Suitable information and training must be provided to anyone using the equipment.
-Consideration should be given on emergency signage to those whose first language is not English.
-The information and training provided must include the following points: - 1.
-The conditions the equipment can be used in. - 2.
-Foreseeable abnormal situations and the action to be taken if such a situation were to occur. - 3.
-How to report any damages or accidents. - 4.
-Any danger zone created by the equipment. - 5.
-Identification of controls for the machinery especially emergency stops and means of isolation